 Other treatments may also be used – your medical team should discuss these with you if they are relevant to you.
 Newer, targeted drugs are being tested for WM and you may be offered a targeted drug as part of a clinical trial.

-- Proteasome inhibitors (for example, bortezomib, carfilzomib, and ixazomib) are highly active in WM.
+- Proteasome inhibitors (for example, bortezomib, carfilzomib, and ixazomib) have been shown to be very effective at treating WM.
 They are not yet approved for use on the NHS.
 The regimen with the longest follow-up data is botezomib, rituximab and dexamethasone.

 Treatment is given in cycles over a period of a few months.
 In each cycle, you receive treatment some weeks but not others.
 The rest periods between treatments allow your body to recover before the next treatment.